DETAILS THAT MAKE ALL THE DIFFERENCE

 - Everyone also knowing when it’s your birthday — and enjoying the cake!

-- Thoughtful touches like extra snacks during intense study weeks, visits from a massage therapist at exam time and free bike hire.
+- Thoughtful touches like extra snacks during intense study weeks and visits from a massage therapist at exam time.

 - Formal dinners each month with outstanding guest speakers.
 A gourmet menu is served by waitstaff and everyone frocks up.